lewis-weinberger/psc/README.md

 ## Writing new games

 The collection has been designed in a modular way such that the connections and terminal drawing components can be reused.
 In particular the game uses very simple (blocking) stream communication between the clients and the server, designed for turn-based gameplay.
-Alongside this it employs the ncurses library to display the text-based graphics on the terminal.
+Alongside this, games employ the ncurses library to display text-based graphics on the terminal.

 Documentation describing this functionality is available in the msg(3) and draw(3) manpages.
 Assuming you have `man` installed, these can be read with: